-Leilani is a PhD student in psychology whose research areas include mind wandering, social attention, and autism.
+Leilani is a psychology PhD student whose research areas include mind wandering, social attention, and autism.
 Before starting her PhD, she was a film executive in Los Angeles where she developed, acquired, and marketed theatrical films.
-Leilani is friendly and eager to support your learning so please do reach out if you have any questions or need extra help in this course.
+Leilani is friendly and eager to support your learning so please do reach out if you have any questions or need extra assistance in this course.

-TA Drop-in Office Hours:
+TA Office Hour:

-My OH will be open for drop-in, so feel free to pop by with your questions.
-You do not need to make an appointment if you plan to visit during my OH, however, if you send me your question(s) via Piazza in advance, I will be better prepared to assist you.
-Please email me if you need to connect during my OHs virually instead.
-If you have a personal matter to discuss, I will be happy to arrange a meeting time outside my usual OH.
+Most of my OHs will be open for virtual drop-in, so feel free to pop by with any of your questions.
+You do not need to make an appointment if you plan to visit during my OH, however, if you send me your question(s) in advance, I will be better prepared to assist you.
+If you have a personal matter to discuss, I will be happy to arrange a meeting time outside of my usual OH.